 Always check online first for your service and see if you need an appointment.
 In order for me to renew my passport I had to schedule an appointment online.
-Even though all had to was turn in two pages of paperwork, a passport photo, and pay $110 I still had to get an appointment.
+Even though all I had to do was turn in two pages of paperwork, a passport photo, and pay $110 I still had to get an appointment.

 Try to get into the embassy without an appointment unless it is an emergency.
 The security guards are super friendly to US citizens however they don’t let anyone by unless you are on the list.

 Leave as much as you can at home.
-If you have a phone you have to leave it with the guard and if you bring a purse be prepared to have completely emptied out in front of everyone and passed through a metal detector.
+If you have a phone you have to leave it with the guard and if you bring a purse be prepared to have it completely emptied out in front of everyone and passed through a metal detector.
 You literally feel like you have arrived to the US with the amount of security to get into the building.
 It is just like the airport except you keep your shoes on, for now at least.

 Bring pepper spray or guns to the embassy.
 After a very pleasant greeting from the security guard I was immediately asked if I was packing heat or carrying mace.
 “Excuse me, what?”
 I had to clarify.
 I was pretty sure I was in a safe neighborhood but I was pretty puzzled, they must ask that for a reason, right??
 It’s illegal to carry firearms in Costa Rica so even if I was it would have been in my best interest to say no. Well, if it is on the guard’s script something must have happened before.
 They should do it Minnesota style and put paper signs on the front doors of public buildings saying “NO FIREARMS PERMITTED”.
 Gotta love that constitution.